-The size of the Agency precludes a separate office.
+The size of the agency precludes a separate office.
 Compliance responsibilities are part of the job description of existing staff.

 2. Who is your designated Title VI Coordinator?
-Please provide the person's name, title and contact information.
+Please provide the person's name, title, and contact information.

-Ms. Marlene Schumaker, the Grants Administrator, is the Title VI contact person for this Agency.
-She accepts written, electronic and verbal complaints from the public.
-Ms. Schumaker is responsible for addressing complaints from the public.
-The Title VI contact person can be reached by telephone at 419-228-1836, by email at mschumaker@lacrpc.com or by mail at 130 W. North Street, Lima, OH 45801-4311.
+Mr. Shane Coleman, Executive Director, is this agency's Title VI contact person.
+He accepts written, electronic and verbal complaints from the public.
+Mr. Coleman is responsible for addressing complaints from the public.
+The Title VI contact person can be reached by telephone at 419-228-1836, email at scoleman@lacrpc.com, or at 130 W. North Street, Lima, OH 45801-4311.